RiyaMathew-11/RiyaMathew-11/README.md

 I am Riya P Mathew

-2nd year CS student at Mar Baselios College of Engineering and Technology
+CS sophomore at Mar Baselios College of Engineering and Technology

 🔭 Love to work with Python and C